mada360/Chrono-Lux/Final Report/Sections/Accomplishments.md

 ## The Ability to Control Lighting

-There are very applications available that allow for the connection to and manipulation of smart-lights from within the application.
-Because of my app being one of these few I feel is an accomplishment.
+There are few applications available that allow for the connection to and manipulation of smart-lights from within the application.
+Because of my app being one of these I feel is an accomplishment.

 ## The Application UI Design

-Overall I feel the look and feel of application works very well; it adheres to the Android design guidelines \parencite{androiddesign} and feels like a native application by maintaining a cohesive user experience.
+Overall I feel the look and feel of my application works very well; it adheres to the Android design guidelines \parencite{androiddesign} and feels like a native application by maintaining a cohesive user experience.

 ### Tab Navigation